 In this article, we will explore four unusual scientific topics to stimulate your gray matter.

 Eternal youth has fascinated human beings for thousands of years and there are stories of magical ways to achieve it amongst the literature and artwork of every civilization.
 But while these were the stuff of fiction, modern science is making real breakthroughs in the area of magical science of eternal youth.
 Scientists have conducted experiments on worms, mice and fruit flies which have found that by altering or blocking the functions of certain genes, they release chemicals into the body which significantly slow decelerate aging.
 It is a tempting prospect, but one that carries certain considerations that must be made.

 There are many moral and religious arguments against changing the natural way of things.
 Already there are a large number of detractors who argue against stem cell research and some elements of IVF treatment and believe it is humans trying to play God.
 As science starts to have more of a hand in the very essence of life itself, we are going to see these protests increase.

-Number two: A new way of using light
+Number three: A new way of using light

 In simple terms, spectroscopy is when a beam of electromagnetic radiation is shone onto a sample to see how the sample responds.
 It can be used by scientists to examine things that are too small to be examined under a microscope.
 It is beneficial to gain more detailed info about the different methods of spectroscopy and what they can be used for.
 Essentially, how spectroscopy works are like a beam of light hits a sample, it is reflected, absorbed or emitted and scientists can draw conclusions about the sample from the waves that result from the reaction.